Charlene Kaye: Personal life

 Kaye was born in Honolulu, Hawaii.
 She grew up outside Phoenix, Arizona, also living for a time in Singapore, Hong Kong and Michigan during childhood.
 She began playing music at an early age, taking lessons in violin, piano, guitar, ukulele, saxophone and clarinet.

-Kaye attended the University of Michigan as an English major, where she met Team Starkid with which she went on their S.P.A.C.E.
-Tour, where she was able to promote her music for the first time, and then kept performing throughout the years.
+Kaye attended the University of Michigan as an English major, where she befriended members of Team Starkid such as Darren Criss, Jaime Lyn Beatty and Lauren Lopez.
+She played guitar in their backing band on S.P.A.C.E.
+Tour and Apocalyptour, and opened for them with her own music on both tours.